sata2500/habernexus/docs/USER_GUIDE.md

 *   **Logs:** Check `/var/log/habernexus_installer.log` for detailed installation logs.
 *   **Services:** Run `docker compose ps` in `/opt/habernexus` to check service status.

+## ⚠️ Important: Cloudflare SSL/TLS Settings

+If you encounter a **"Too Many Redirects"** error after setting up Cloudflare Tunnel:

+1. Go to your Cloudflare Dashboard.
+2. Navigate to **SSL/TLS > Overview**.
+3. Ensure your encryption mode is set to **Full** or **Full (Strict)**.
+    *   **Do NOT use "Flexible" mode.** This is the most common cause of redirect loops with Django applications.
+    *   Since Cloudflare Tunnel communicates securely with the `cloudflared` connector, "Full" mode ensures the entire chain is encrypted.